urbanjost/M_orderpack/README.md

    added.
  - contains a growing set of unit tests.

-ORDERPACK 2.1 performs both conventional sorting and ranking as well as the rarer specialized ordering tasks such as partial sorting, partial ranking, unique sorting, unique ranking, inverse unique ranking, and more.
+M_ORDERPACK 2.1 performs both conventional sorting and ranking as well as the rarer specialized ordering tasks such as partial sorting, partial ranking, unique sorting, unique ranking, inverse unique ranking, and more.
 These partial sort and ranking routines can greatly accelerate